Welcome to the FAQ for Illawarra marketer and Sydney copywriter Unashamedly Creative

 I only accept genuine guest blogs posts on my site.
 To qualify as a guest blogging situation, it needs to fulfil the following requirements:

 - The exchange is mutual.
 In other words, if you want to be able to guest post on my blog, I need be able to guest post on yours.
 This is a must for this Sydney copywriter.

 - It’s a genuine guest blogging situation.
 I only post blogs for genuine freelancers, or a select group of businesses I believe in.
-I don’t care for agency requests to post clients blogs on my site.

 - You find out about me.
 “Dear Sir” or “Hello” doesn’t cut it.
 Nor does asking me to host stuff about dodgy eBidding sites or smoke detectors.
 Do your research, please.